techenthusiast167/DORK-RECON/README.md

 - **Single dork or category**:

-      python3 dork_recon.py --dork wordpress --num_results 10 --output results.json
+       python3 dork_recon.py --dork wordpress --num_results 10 --output filename/json
+---

+       python3 dork_recon.py --dork "inurl:view/view.shtml" --output filename/json

+  **Or if you want to search this specific dork on a domain, add the --domain option**:

+        python3 dork_recon.py --domain example.com --dork "inurl:view/view.shtml" --output filename/json
+---

+        python3 dork_recon.py --dork "weather in New York" --num_results 10 --output filename/json

+---
+        python3 dork_recon.py --dork "maps of New York" --num_results 5 --output filename/json

+**Feel free enter any Google search query of your choice to obtain the most relevant and precise results.**

-**NOTE**: Alway customize your search query to save results to json with the name you want.
-Avoid running your search query without specifying your output to avoid having no data retrievability.
+**NOTE**: Save all results from your entered dorks into your prefer filename.json Avoid running your search query without specifying your filename.output to avoid having no data retrievability.

 ---